AndreyGeonya/img-bfs/README.md

             ctx.fill();
             ctx.closePath();
             // skip neighbors of the white pixels,
-            // white pixels are not belongs to the marker if (e.pixel.color[0] === 255 &&
+            // white pixels do not belong to the marker if (e.pixel.color[0] === 255 &&
                 e.pixel.color[1] === 255 &&
                 e.pixel.color[2] === 255) {